 ACS/GDCh Collaboration Alliance

-The American Chemical Society (ACS) and the Gesellschaft Deutscher Chemiker (GDCh) entered a three-year collaboration alliance, in recognition of the importance of the cooperation between the German / U.S. chemical communities in scientific, educational and public outreach projects.
-The strategic focus of this alliance is to communicate to the public the value of chemistry and the role that it plays in addressing global challenges.
+The American Chemical Society (ACS) and the Gesellschaft Deutscher Chemiker (GDCh) renewed their collaboration alliance, in recognition of the importance of the cooperation between the German / U.S. chemical communities in scientific, educational and public outreach projects.
+The strategic focus of the alliance is to communicate to the public the value of chemistry and the role that it plays in addressing global challenges.
 The alliance also serves to identify and support other mutually beneficial services to ACS and GDCh members.
+The renewed Memorandum of Understanding extends for 5 years from January 2014.

 Elements of the ACS/GDCh partnership include: